anly2178/Starshot/README.md

 is located parallel to the Starshot directory.

 * saved_materials is automatically created when the user initialises a Material object.

+* testfiles directory contains commented tests/examples for the user.
+  * The user should duplicate the files in material_tests and sail_tests inside the root directory.
+Read the README's for more detail.

 ## Usage